philschmid/easyllm/README.md

 - `evol_instruct` (work in progress) - Use evolutionary algorithms create instructions for LLMs.

 - `prompt_utils` - Helper methods to easily convert between prompt formats like OpenAI Messages to prompts for open source models like Llama 2.

+## 🙏 Contributing

+EasyLLM is an open source project and welcomes contributions of all kinds.

+The project uses [hatch](https://hatch.pypa.io/latest/) for development.
+To get started, fork the repository and clone it to your local machine.

+0. Confirm [hatch](https://hatch.pypa.io/latest/install/) is installed (pipx is great to make it available globally on your machine)
+1. Once in the project directory, run `hatch env create` to create a default virtual environment for development.
+2. Activate the virtual environment with `hatch shell`
+3. Start developing! 🤩

 ## 📔 Citation & Acknowledgements